 Use Case #2: Campaign Timing

-Insight: Product Content Effective at Driving Accounts Down Funnel
+Insight: Product-Related Content Moves Accounts Down the Funnel

 Recommendation: Promote Tactical Content to Engaged Accounts

-While we understood that content related to attribution is a best fit for those who are unaware of CaliberMind, a more tactical piece of content is to be used for those already engaging.
-An example of such content is the Scoring Guide.
+While we understand that content related to attribution is the best fit for buyers who are unaware of CaliberMind, tactical content is a better fit for buyers who are already engaging.
+The Scoring Guide is a prime example.

 Impact: Increase # of Accounts that Move Deeper in the Funnel